Big Nose Kate: Early life

 Mary Katherine Horony (also Harony (original family name from Hungary), Haroney, and Horoney) was born on November 7, 1849, in Érsekújvár, Kingdom of Hungary (present-day Nové Zámky, Slovakia).
-She was the second daughter of Hungarian physician and teacher Mihály Horony (1817–1865) and Katalin Boldizsár (1830-1865).
+She was the second daughter of physician and teacher Mihály Horony (1817–1865) and his second wife Katalin Boldizsár (1830-1865).

 Immigration to the United States

-In 1860, Dr. Horony, his second wife Katharina, and his children left Hungary for the United States, arriving in New York City on the German ship Bremen in September.
+In 1860, Dr. Horony, his wife Katalin (Katharina) and children left Hungary for the United States, arriving in New York City on the German ship Bremen in September.

 The Horony family settled in a predominantly German area of Davenport, Iowa, in 1862.
 Horony and his wife died within a month of one another in 1865.
 Mary Katherine and her younger siblings were placed in the home of her brother-in-law, Gustav Susemihl, and in 1870 they were left in the care of attorney Otto Smith.
 The 1870 United States Census records for Davenport show Horony's younger sister, 15-year-old Wilhelmina (Wilma), living with and working as a domestic for Austrian-born David Palter and his Hungarian wife Bettina.